iph-code/QuestBoard/Charter.md

 # QuestBoard Charter

-## Project Title
+## **Project Title**

 "QuestBoard"

-## Project Purpose
+## **Project Purpose**

 To create a streamlined, online system for organizing, tracking, and reporting Dungeons & Dragons (D&D) games, including Dungeon Master (DM) scheduling, player character registration, and integrated reporting to support campaign logistics and community engagement.

-### Background
+### **Background**

 Our local D&D club uses Meetup, Discord, and spreadsheets to manage games.
 This process is error-prone, lacks transparency, and is hard to scale.
 This project aims to build a centralized web application to streamline game scheduling, sign-ups, and reporting.

-## Project Objectives
+## **Project Objectives**

-⦁	Allow Dungeon Masters to register and post games.
+- Allow Dungeon Masters to register and post games.

-⦁	Enable players to browse and sign up for games with their characters.
+- Enable players to browse and sign up for games with their characters.

-⦁	Automatically update Player Form options based on DM submissions.
+- Automatically update Player Form options based on DM submissions.

-⦁	Centralize campaign and player data for reports and scheduling.
+- Centralize campaign and player data for reports and scheduling.

-⦁	Facilitate communication through integration with Discord and Meetup.
+- Facilitate communication through integration with Discord and Meetup.

-## Scope
+## **Scope**

-### In-Scope Functionality
+### **In-Scope Functionality**

-⦁	MVP
+*	**MVP**

-⦁	User auth (Google login)
+    *	User auth (Google login)

-⦁	User registration and profile updates
+    *	User registration and profile updates

-⦁	DM game submission form
+    * DM game submission form

-⦁	Game listing & sign-up system
+    * Game listing & sign-up system

-⦁	Game calendar view
+    * Game calendar view

-⦁	Session summary and DM notes page
+    * Session summary and DM notes page

-⦁	Character basic stats management, including leveling up
+    * Character basic stats management, including leveling up

-⦁	Mobile-responsive design
+    * Mobile-responsive design

-⦁	Secure form validation and access control
+    * Secure form validation and access control

-⦁	Tier 2
+- **Tier 2**

-⦁	Faction management
+  - Faction management

-⦁	Non-game meeting management
+  - Non-game meeting management

-⦁	Pending requests report
+  - Pending requests report

-⦁	Magic items management
+  - Magic items management

-### Out-of-Scope (for now)
+### **Out-of-Scope (for now)**

-⦁	Payment or monetization systems.
+- Payment or monetization systems.

-⦁	In-app chat or messaging
+- In-app chat or messaging

-⦁	Custom campaign world database
+- Custom campaign world database

-⦁	Advanced Discord bots or full third-party integrations.
+- Advanced Discord bots or full third-party integrations.

-## Stakeholders
+## **Stakeholders**

-⦁	DMs (schedule and manage games) (includes Initiates and full DMs)
+- DMs (schedule and manage games) (includes Initiates and full DMs)

-⦁	Players (sign up for games, read summaries)
+- Players (sign up for games, read summaries)

-⦁	Admins (monitor usage, moderate reports) (includes Mods, MPs, and Developer)
+- Admins (monitor usage, moderate reports) (includes Mods, MPs, and Developer)

-⦁	Mods & MPs must approve progress
+  - Mods & MPs must approve progress

-⦁	Developer (Isaac - lead dev/project manager)
+- Developer (Isaac - lead dev/project manager)

-## Key Deliverables
+## **Key Deliverables**

-⦁	A working, interactive web app functional on desktops and mobile
+- A working, interactive web app functional on desktops and mobile

-⦁	A documented and maintainable Apps Script codebase.
+- A documented and maintainable Apps Script codebase.

-⦁	Reports and visual tools for DMs.
+- Reports and visual tools for DMs.

-⦁	Guidelines or a wiki for DMs and players on how to use the system.
+- Guidelines or a wiki for DMs and players on how to use the system.

-## Assumptions
+## **Assumptions**

-⦁	TAC will allow for Google-only auth in version 1
+- TAC will allow for Google-only auth in version 1

-⦁	Google Sheets is robust enough to handle TAC operations
+- Google Sheets is robust enough to handle TAC operations

-## Technical Constraints
+## **Technical Constraints**

-⦁	Apps Script has a daily email quota limit of 1000 emails/day
+- Apps Script has a daily email quota limit of 1000 emails/day

-⦁	A Google Sheet has a maximum of 10 million cells, a column limit of 18,278 columns (reaching column ZZZ), and no strict numerical limit on the number of rows itself, but it's indirectly governed by the total cell limit and the number of columns used
+- A Google Sheet has a maximum of 10 million cells, a column limit of 18,278 columns (reaching column ZZZ), and no strict numerical limit on the number of rows itself, but it's indirectly governed by the total cell limit and the number of columns used

-## Risks
+## **Risks**

-⦁	User adoption (DMs primarily), especially if UI performance is sub-par
+- User adoption (DMs primarily), especially if UI performance is sub-par

-⦁	Data retention policies
+- Data retention policies

-## Dependency
+## **Dependency**

-⦁	Club provides DM lists (complete)
+- Club provides DM lists (complete)

-⦁	Club provides Discord webhooks (complete)
+- Club provides Discord webhooks (complete)

-⦁	Club provides Meetup webhooks
+- Club provides Meetup webhooks

-## Timeline
+## **Timeline**

-⦁	Phase 1: Establish user roles, workflows, and state machines
+- **Phase 1:** Establish user roles, workflows, and state machines

-⦁	Sprint 1:
+  - **Sprint 1**:

-⦁	Phase 2: Develop the database structure
+- **Phase 2:** Develop the database structure

-⦁	Phase 3: Create the database (Sheets) and test data
+- **Phase 3:** Create the database (Sheets) and test data

-⦁	Phase 4: Create web app structure
+- **Phase 4:** Create web app structure

-## Success Criteria
+## **Success Criteria**

-⦁	MVP launched with core features and no critical bugs
+- MVP launched with core features and no critical bugs

-⦁	DMs and players are able to use the system with minimal instruction
+- DMs and players are able to use the system with minimal instruction

-⦁	Players can sign up for games from a mobile device in under 2 minutes
+  - Players can sign up for games from a mobile device in under 2 minutes

-⦁	All (100%) DMs actively using the submission system
+- All (100%) DMs actively using the submission system

-⦁	DM Game Reports posted within one week
+- DM Game Reports posted within one week

-⦁	A documented and maintainable Apps Script codebase.
+- A documented and maintainable Apps Script codebase.

-⦁	The system is sustainable with minimal maintenance.
+- The system is sustainable with minimal maintenance.

-## Technical Architecture Sketch
+## **Technical Architecture Sketch**

 Add later, when available.

-## Glossary
+## **Glossary**

 **MVP** stands for **Minimum Viable Product**.
 It’s the smallest slice of functionality that:

-⦁	Delivers real value to users
+- Delivers real value to users

-⦁	Lets you get feedback as early as possible
+- Lets you get feedback as early as possible

-⦁	Minimizes wasted effort on bells and whistles
+- Minimizes wasted effort on bells and whistles